GoogleCloudPlatform/compute-virtual-ethernet-freebsd/README.md

 * Polling (4) support

 ## Driver diagnostics

+* Driver version can be read by running `sysctl hw.gve.driver_version`.

+* Queue format in use can be learnt by running `sysctl hw.gve.queue_format`.
+To make full use of NIC bandwidth on c3 and n4 shapes, this should say DQO.

 * Per-queue stats can be viewed by running `sysctl -a | grep gve0`.
 Aggregated stats can be viewed by running `netstat -I gve0`.